opemipo-soc-analyst/soc-analyst-portfolio/TryHackMe/README.md

 # Tryhackme SOC Reports

-This folder contains SOC alert investigation reports completed on the LetsDefend platform.
+This folder contains SOC alert investigation reports completed on the Tryhackme platform.

 Each report includes:
 - Alert analysis